openaicellular/oaic/docs/source/ssxapp.rst

 .. note::

-    If you do not have Nginx web server setted up, head over to the  `xApp Deployment - General Guidelines <https://openaicellular.github.io/oaic/xapp_deployment.html>`_ and follow the ``Configuring the Nginx Web Server`` section and nothing else.
+    If you do not have Nginx web server setted up, head over to the  `xApp Deployment - General Guidelines <https://openaicellular.github.io/oaic/xapp_deployment.html>`_ and follow the ``Configuring the Nginx Web Server`` section **ONLY** and nothing else.

 Create a symlink from the xApp’s config file.
 This can be replaced by another symlink in the future.
 Reload Nginx once this has been done.